 The I-693 form requires that applicants 15 and older have a test performed for Syphilis and Gonorrhea.
 Syphilis and Gonorrhea are both Sexually Transmitted Diseases that can be contagious and are also still a common infection throughout the world.
-Some applicants may not have symptoms of the disease, so the test is required to ensure that anyone who is infected be treated and will not be contagious in the US.
+Some applicants may not have symptoms of the disease, so the test is required to ensure that anyone who is infected

 The other test for Gonorrhea is done through a simple urine test.
 If the results are normal, that portion of the examination is complete.
 If the results are positive (abnormal), then the applicant should be treated.

 Gonorrhea and Syphilis treatment are specific antibiotics that should be given in the proper way to ensure that the applicant will be cured.
 We follow the CDC Guidelines in the proper treatment and antibiotics to provide if needed.

 Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis.
 Tuberculosis most often infects the lungs but can sometimes infect other parts of the body.
 Tuberculosis infections do not always make a person sick right away.
 There is a type of dormant infection called latent tuberculosis (TB) infection.
 The other type of infection if TB disease, which can be fatal if not treated.
 TB disease can occur within weeks of being infected or can occur years